 Sick leave

-One of the most commonly used types of leave is sick leave.
-This is for when you get sick, personally.
-California law entitles you, if you work more than 30 days in a year, to accrue at least 1 hour of sick time for every 30 hours worked.4 This leave is paid, though the employer can limit the amount of sick time accrued to 24 hours per year.5
+California law entitles you, if you work more than 30 days in a year, to accrue at least one hour of sick leave for every 30 hours worked.3 You must be able to take at least 40 hours (or five days) of sick leave a year.4 This leave is paid, though the employer can limit the amount of sick time accrued to 80 hours per year.5

-Also note that, depending on your case, your employer may be required to give you leave once you notify them about your illness or disability – even if you have not been able to secure medical documentation yet.6
+Note that, depending on your case, your employer may be required to give you leave once you notify them about your illness or disability – even if you have not been able to secure medical documentation or a diagnosis.6

 Many cities and counties in California provide additional sick time or looser accrual restrictions.7